 Witness the buzz of activity surrounding Mohammed Ali Road, an area with several important mosques and the epicentre of the city’s Ramadan celebrations.

 Squash a couple of fine mincemeat and garam masala balls into a bread roll, top with lemon juice and enjoy while standing outside the Hindustan Hotel and watching the world rush past.

 Sample hand churned ice cream in a variety of exotic fruit flavors from the 120 year old institution, Taj Ice Cream.

-We will visit Asim's relatives after we enjoy our Iftar.
-We will briefly stop-in and share some some sweets and Ramadan stories with them.
+We will visit a local family’s home after we enjoy our Iftar.
+We will briefly stop-in and share some some sweets and Ramadan stories and insights with them.

 Satisfy your sweet tooth with delicious, milky, aromatic firni, a traditional Indian rice pudding.

 Just south of CST Station there is a McDonald’s on the corner of a big intersection.
 We will meet outside.
 See the map below for the exact location.
 (Photos: One)

 The tour will end at JJ Hospital.
 While the train stations Grant Road and Sandhurst Road are relatively close, a taxi is the easiest option to get home.